 The Manager of Whai Rawa is Whai Rawa Fund Limited, Te Whare o Te Waipounamu, 15 Show Place, Christchurch 8024.
 The board meets bi-monthly and is responsible for:

-Whai Rawa acknowledges the contributions of former Director’s Diana Crossan, Tā Tipene O’Regan and Hon.
-David Caygill.
+Whai Rawa acknowledges the contributions of former Director’s Diana Crossan, Tā Tipene O’Regan, Tim McGuinness, Hon.
+David Caygill and Martin Hawes.

 Currently, the directors are:

 Kristen Kohere-Soutar, Chair (Ngāi Tūāhuriri, Ngāti Waewae, Ngāti Huirapa, and Ngāti Rakiamo)

 Kristen is the Chair of Whai Rawa and has been a member of the WRFL board since 2012.
 Kristen’s previous governance experience includes an eight-year tenure as trustee and director of ASB Community Trust, it’s ancillary companies, investment committee and distribution panels.
 She was also a director of Aotearoa Credit Union the second largest and only Maori led credit union operating in NZ.
 Kristen is currently also a director of Te Rūnanga o Ngāti Porou Holding Company.